blue-quark/blue-quark/README.md

 ## 🚀 About Me
-I'm a PhD researcher in biochemistry/structural biology using my experience in cryogenic electron microscopy image and video data processing to teach myself data science.
-AI is my passion.
+I'm a PhD researcher in biochemistry/structural biology using my experience in cryogenic electron microscopy (cryo-EM) image and video data processing to teach myself data science.
+I was introduced to coding during my Masters in Chemistry, when I learned python in my introductory and advanced bioinformatics courses.
+As a PhD researcher I spent two years working daily in the field of cryo-EM (a subsection of structural biology) where I used both image and video datasets (sometimes 5TB+) to calculate maps of large, dynamic proteins, which ultimately were used to build 3D models.
+In this job I worked daily doing scientific computing on Linux computing clusters and servers on large datasets, and was also responsible for system administration.
+My daily work regularly used RELION (a software for image/video processing), as well as Bash scripting, Vim and basic python programming to manipulate files of 100k+ rows.
+I was responsible for managing large datasets stored on a 128TB Linux server as well as backups.
+I am also an experienced used of numerous structural biology 3D modeling and visualization softwares, such as Coot, Chimera, ChimeraX, etc.

 ## 🔗 Links